hschneid/xfvrp/README.md

 There are a lot of solvers for the Vehicle Routing Problem (VRP) on github.
 Some are good at certain features (like CVRP or VRPTW) and some are quite complex.

 xfvrp is a fast and easy-to-use solver for Rich Vehicle Routing Problems like
-- Multi capacities
+- Multiple compartments
+  - Separate capacities for routes with only pickup, only delivery or mixed pickup and delivery
-- Multi time windows
+- Multiple time windows
-- Multi depots
+- Multiple depots
 - Heterogeneous fleet
 - Pick and delivery or backhauls
 - Replenishment sites